AquaticEcoDynamics/glm-py/docs/blog/posts/sparkling-lake-tutorial.md

 from glmpy import nml
 ```

-The `nml` module provides a set of classes to create the namelist file (`.nml`) that defines the model parameters of a GLM simulation.
-The GLM namelist file is divided into multiple "blocks" that configure specific aspects of the model, e.g., the `&morphometry` block defines morphometry of the water body.
-The structure of a GLM namelist file is shown below for the four minimum required blocks (`...` indicates that the block contains more parameters than shown):
+The `nml` module provides a set of classes to construct GLM's namelist file (`.nml`).
+A `.nml` file is divided into multiple "blocks" that configure specific aspects of the model, e.g., the `&morphometry` block defines morphometry of the water body.
+The structure of a `.nml` file is shown below for the four minimum required blocks (`...` indicates that the block contains more parameters than shown):

 ```
 &glm_setup